Iceland In Summer

 This tour is designed and organized by Icelandic travel professionals who reside in the United States.
-The group is led by a quilt expert, also born and bred in Iceland.
+The group is led by Birgir Blondal who was also born and bred in Iceland.
 Aside from being able to guarantee the true Icelandic flavor, every effort is being made to feature the best and most genuine Icelandic experience, both in the capital City of Reykjavik, as well as in the countryside.

-A rare opportunity to join a fun group of quilters to visit Iceland, a unique country where the word “pristine” has not lost its meaning.
+A rare opportunity to join a fun group on a visit to Iceland, a unique country where the word “pristine” has not lost its meaning.
 From the colorful City of Reykjavik to impressive waterfalls, boiling hot springs, glaciers and volcanic landscapes, – friendly Iceland offers some incredible sights.

 Departures from: Baltimore, Chicago, Denver, Minneapolis, Newark, Orlando, Pittsburgh, Seattle, Washington, D.C., and Dallas Airports for your nonstop/overnight flight to Keflavik Airport via Icelandair or WOW Airlines.

 DAY 2 – KEFLAVIK – REYKJAVIK – BORGARNES